Yandex Cloud

 • familyMode: Results filtering.
 This is an optional parameter.
 The possible values are:

 • FAMILY_MODE_MODERATE: Moderate filter (default).
-Documents of the Adult category are excluded from search results unless a query is explicitly made for searching resources of this category.
+Adult category documents are excluded from search results unless the query explicitly targets resources of this category.

-• FAMILY_MODE_NONE: Filtering is disabled.
+• FAMILY_MODE_NONE: Filtering is off.
 Search results include any documents regardless of their contents.

 • FAMILY_MODE_STRICT: Family filter.
-Regardless of a search query, documents of the Adult category and those with profanity are excluded from search results.
+Regardless of the search query, Adult category documents and documents containing profanity are excluded from search results.

 • page: Requested page number.
 This is an optional parameter.
 By default, the first page with search results is returned.
-Page numbering starts from zero (0 stands for page 1).
+Page numbering starts from zero (0 stands for page one).

 • fixTypoMode: Search query typo correction setting.
 This is an optional parameter.
 The possible values are: